OrchardCMS/OrchardDoc/Documentation/Anatomy-of-a-theme.markdown

 ## Layouts

-Layouts are the outermost shape that is rendered within the `body` elemnent.
+Layouts are the outermost shape that is rendered within the `body` element.
 For example, this is typically where you define the main widget zones.
 You can read about the details of the markup inside of a layout in the [Markup](#markup) section later in this document.

 A theme can contain any number of layout files, even though currently only one is supported and included in the **TheThemeMachine** theme, namely _Layout.cshtml_.
 For example, a theme can add specialized layouts, such as _Layout-Blog.cshtml_ or _Layout-HomePage.cshtml_, that would be used instead of the default for a blog or for the homepage, provided there is an extension providing those layout shape alternates.
 Notice that layouts are named _Layout-\{layout name\}.cshtml_.
 Each layout can have a different set of zones, organized differently in markup.